EricJ19/stock-geometizer/README.md

 #include <cpr/cpr.h>
 ```

 CPR is used primarily for Get requests from the Finnhub API.
-An example of Get requests used is as follows:
+An example of a Get request used is as follows:
 ```c++
 cpr::Response price_metrics_response = cpr::Get(cpr::Url{kMetricsBeginURL + user_input + kPriceMetricEndURL});
 ```